How to have a healthy relationship with food

 However, if it does and you feel troubled about your relationship with food, then you should speak to your GP about how you are feeling.

-“The key to having a healthy relationship with food is remaining balanced,” say Beat.
-“Being too rigid, restrictive or strict about nutritious eating can cause problems, included disordered thoughts or behaviours.”
+“The key to having a healthy relationship with food is remaining balanced,” says Beat.
+“Being too rigid, restrictive or strict about nutritious eating can cause problems, including disordered thoughts or behaviours.”
+We’ve got some tips on getting a balanced diet here.

 Becoming too restrictive and obsessed with healthy eating could be a sign of Orthorexia, which is usually seen as a version of Obsessive Compulsive Disorder (OCD).